 TAPS 22950.
 Introduction to Production.
 100 Units.

 This course is designed to introduce students to foundational concepts and critical skills relevant to the production process in theater.
-Students will track a play's journey from text to stage, working to understand each phase of the production process as well as the various players who create this collaborative art form, including but not limited to, designers and technicians.
-Additionally, students will attend live performances, tour Chicago-area theaters, meet with guest artists and technicians, and construct their own production guide.
+Students will track a play's journey from text to stage, working to understand each phase of the production process as well as the various players who create this collaborative art form with a focus on those working behind the scenes: designers, managers, and technicians.
+We will ask what makes for a successful collaboration and spend time rehearsing the collaborative process.
+Additionally, students will be asked to participate as a crew person or technician on an end-of-quarter project.
 Students will engage with a variety of areas of expertise, theater spaces, and approaches to the field of theater and performance production.
 The course is open to all undergraduate students.

-Instructor(s): staff Terms Offered: Spring
+Instructor(s): B. Parry Terms Offered: Winter

 TAPS 23000.
 Introduction to Directing.
 100 Units.